 5. Konnichiwa

 Greetings!
 Oh yes, you should greet whenever you meet someone.
 Say konnichiwa, which means ‘hello, good day’.
-Konnichiwa can be used all times of the day – though if you want to put in more effort, you can also learn to say ohaiyou (good morning) and konbanwa (good evening).
+Konnichiwa can be used at all times of the day – though if you want to put in more effort, you can also learn to say ohaiyou (good morning) and konbanwa (good evening).
 Otherwise, you can always start your Japanese conversation with a slight nod and konnichiwa.

 6. Wakarimasen